 However, now with much of Iraq’s oil production area in ISIS control or so we are told, the Kurds are now producing, sources tell us, over 1,000,000 barrels a day and sharing revenue on that overage with their business partners, the Erdogan regime and ISIS.

 Thus, the roads that carry the majority of the oil into Turkey are guarded and policed, over their length by Kurds, then ISIS, then Kurds again until they drive unmolested and unchecked into Turkey, unless of course Russian warplanes wipe them from the face of the earth.

 But there is another story here as well, one of Kurdish duplicity, also a story known all along but ignored by the US, not spoken of in Baghdad or Tehran or even Moscow.
 The Kurds are masters of playing one side against the other, particularly after decades of being victimized themselves.
-Veterans Today has longstanding relationships in Iraqi Kurdistan, where I worked during the height of the US occupation.
+VT has longstanding relationships in Iraqi Kurdistan, where I worked during the height of the US occupation.